 Eco-Art and Action Research

-Visiting Artist Newton Harrison and Anne Whiston Spirn, Professor of Landscape Architecture and Planning in the MIT Department of Urban Studies and Planning, will explore artistic methods as ways to wed the insights of ecology with city design and planning as a means of adaptation.
-As part of the course 4.213/11.308 Ecological Urbanism, Harrison and Spirn will work with students on “A New River for Philadelphia,” a project that investigates how to re-create a river that was buried in a sewer in Philadelphia in 1880.
-Students will employ methods developed by Newton and Helen Mayer Harrison to identify a problem and scale of inquiry, devise solutions and design strategies for implementation that “bring forth a new state of mind.”
+Visiting Artist Newton Harrison and Anne Whiston Spirn, Professor of Landscape Architecture and Planning in the MIT Department of Urban Studies and Planning, explored artistic methods as ways to wed the insights of ecology with city design and planning as a means of adaptation.
+As part of the course 4.213/11.308 Ecological Urbanism, Harrison and Spirn worked with students on “A New River for Philadelphia,” a project that investigates how to re-create a river that was buried in a sewer in Philadelphia in 1880.
+Students employed methods developed by Newton and Helen Mayer Harrison to identify a problem and scale of inquiry, devise solutions and design strategies for implementation that “bring forth a new state of mind.”
 “A New River for Philadelphia” represents an important new advance in 30 years of Spirn’s action research.

-Throughout his residency, Harrison will meet with faculty and students and give public presentations tracing the eco-art movement that he and Helen Mayer Harrison pioneered and have led for more than 40 years, which uses art to address environmental problems, such as agriculture and forestry issues, watershed restoration and urban renewal, among others.
+Throughout his residency, Harrison met with faculty and students and gave public presentations tracing the eco-art movement that he and Helen Mayer Harrison pioneered and have led for more than 40 years, which uses art to address environmental problems, such as agriculture and forestry issues, watershed restoration and urban renewal, among others.

 Course 4.213/11.308 Ecological Urbanism

 From Passive to Provocative: When Good Planning is Productive Troublemaking

 Tuesday, September 19, 2017 / 12:30–2:00pm

 Eco-art and Action Research